Macginitiea: The Joffre Plane

-The genus Macginitiea was named after the prominent paleobotanist Harry Dunlap MacGinitie, who was the first person to suggest the close relationship of Macginitiea to the family Platanaceae.
-Though fossils of Macginitiea were originally classified under the genus Aralia, MacGinitie noticed that the venation patterns of Aralia angustiloba more closely resembled that of Platanus rather than Aralia, and reclassified Aralia angustiloba as Platanophyllum angustiloba.
-However, Wolfe & Wehr found that the genus Platanophyllum was problematic, and therefore made the new genus Macginitiea for these leaves.

 Ecology

 Macginitiea has been known to be the dominant element in many Eocene floras.
 The Clarno Plane is thought to have occupied open, riparian habitats, similar to that of modern Platanus.
 They also have been found several times in co-occurrence with Cercidiphyllum-like plants.
 The association with Cercidiphyllum suggests that the Clarno Plane was tolerant of full sunlight and poorly developed soils.